padhia/sfconn/README.md

 def getconn(name: Optional[str], **overrides: Dict[str, Any]) -> Connection
 ```

 `getconn` accepts a connection name that is defined in `~/.snowsql/config` and returns a connection object.
-A `None` value for the name will use the default connection.
-Any valid DB API connection parameters can also be passed, which if not `None`, will override the values loaded from the configuration file.
+If connection name is `None`, value of `SFCONN` environment variable will be used as the default connection name; if `SFCONN` is unset then the default connection entry defined in the config file will be used before returning an error.
+Any additional parameters, which are not set to `None`, will override the values loaded from the configuration file.

 **Example:**